lilys012/lilys012.github.io/index.md

 Hello!
 I am a senior student at Seoul National University.

-My research lies in NLP, where I explore various behaviours of language models, such as information-seeking, in-context learning, and reasoning.
-Also, I investigate interactions and synergies between NLP technologies and humans.
+My research lies in NLP, where I explore various behaviours of language models, such as reasoning, in-context learning, and information-seeking.
+Also, I am interested in interactions between NLP technologies and humans.

 <hr>